CODECHECK community workflow for codecheckers

 CODECHECK steps

-- Comment on the issue in the CODECHECK register repository to notify author and editor that you’re accepting (and starting) the CODECHECK.
+- Comment on the issue in the CODECHECK register repository to notify author and editor that you are accepting, and actually starting, the CODECHECK.

-using the family name of the corresponding author.
-Please take care to follow the terms and conditions of the workspace’s licenses; stop your CODECHECK if the licensing is unclear and contact the author to fix the documentation. - Create a directory
+Lastname-YYYYusing the family name of the corresponding author.
+Please take care to follow the terms and conditions of the workspace’s licenses; stop your CODECHECK if the licensing is unclear and contact the author to fix the documentation. - [In case your forked] Create a directory

-exists in submission for some reason.
-All files created by you go into this directory.
-The exception are files that the author could have used and which you suggest the author transfers into her own repository after the check (see “leave in a better condition” above).- Write a
+codecheckto not interfere with original files.
+This is the check directory.
+If you start a project from scratch, the project root is likely to be your check directory.
+You can use.codecheckifcodecheckexists in submission for some reason.
+All files created by you and strictly related to the check should go into this directory.
+The exception are files that could be useful for the author and which you suggest the author may transfer into their own repository after the check (see “leave in a better condition” above).- [Optional] Start a

 - Document the used computing environment, see CODECHECK bundle guide.